sotudeko/nexusiq-reports/README.md

 * Remember:

 * Use this contribution at the risk tolerance that you have
-* Do NOT file Sonatype support tickets related to iq-success-metrics
+* Do NOT file Sonatype support tickets related to these scripts
-* DO file issues here on GitHub, so that the community can pitch in
-* Phew, that was easier than I thought.
-Last but not least of all:

-* Have fun creating and using this application and the Nexus platform, we are glad to have you here!